trumboosahil/apache-cassandra-.net-core-web-apis/README.md

 | 24      | 3        | 78,998,887 |
 | 25      | 4        |123,44,567,98 |

-In cassandra create secondary index on OrderIDs
+In cassandra create secondary index on OrderIDs this is not possble in SQL

 Select * from OrderIDs CONTAINS 21